patrickml/pokelert/README.md

 ## Installation

-To install this application you will need to have https://facebook.github.io/react-native/ installed you can follow there [getting started](https://facebook.github.io/react-native/docs/getting-started.html#content) guide.
+To install this application you will need to have [React Native](https://facebook.github.io/react-native/) installed you can follow their [getting started](https://facebook.github.io/react-native/docs/getting-started.html#content) guide.

 ## Contributing